enziop/mixamo_converter/README.md

 * first you have to get blender from https://www.blender.org/download/
 * Download Mixamo Converter repository as ZIP (no need to unpack it)
 * Open up Blender
-* go to: File -> User Preferences -> Addons -> Install from File...
+* go to: Edit -> Preferences -> Addons -> Install from File...
 * select the ZIP you downloaded and click install from file
-* now it should be the only addon visibly and you can enable it
+* now it should be in the list (search for mixamo) and you can enable it
-* if you want to keep it enabled over multiple blender sessions you can click "save user preferences" on the bottom of the window

 ## Usage
 The Addon UI is located in the UI Region of the 3D view.